 Cost: Starts at $15/month

-Traveling Mailbox is another option with mail scanning, forwarding, and integration services.
+Traveling Mailbox is another virtual mailing address option with business mail scanning, forwarding, and integration services.
 This solution also offers free mail shredding and includes an unlimited number of mailbox recipients.
 The standard service plan can accommodate most small businesses, but the service also offers a custom package that can be tailored to the specific needs of your business.

 To sign up, visit travelingmailbox.com.